swei5/michigan_notes/MATH-423/12 Options II.md

 From [[#^547734|Definition 12.8]] we know that $$(S(T)-X^{\alpha})^{+} \le \alpha(S(T)-X_{1})^{+} + (1-\alpha)(S(T)-X_{2})^{+}$$

 And by [[#^56f05a|Definition 12.2]] we have that $$C_{E}(X^{\alpha}) \le \alpha C_{E}(X_{1})+(1-\alpha) C_{E}(X_{2})$$

+The proof for the put option case is similar.
 ```